Gomer0319/Armada_Tesda_WF/Week 3/04-Day 4/A10-DOM_manipulation.md

    - Update the **navigation links** by adding a background color when hovered over.

 2. **Update the About Section with JavaScript**
-   - Select the **About Me** paragraph and change its content using JavaScript.
+   - Select the **About Me** section and change its content using JavaScript.
    - Add a button labeled **"Update Bio"** that updates the text when clicked.

 3. **Highlight Technologies with JavaScript**